Welcome and thank you for visiting us.

 (a) both of the following apply:

-(i) the secondary purpose is related to the primary purpose of collection and, if the personal information is sensitive information, directly related to the primary purpose of collection; and
+(i) the secondary purpose is related to the primary purpose of collection and, if the Personal Information is Sensitive Information under point 1.3, directly related to the primary purpose of collection; and

 (ii) the individual would reasonably expect Funlab to use or disclose the information for the secondary purpose- for example, we may disclose your Personal Information to an entity or individual in order to assist us to meet the primary purposes for which we collected your information;

 (b) the individual has consented to the use or disclosure;